Mr. Bones (video game): Development

 The cinematics were designed and directed by Allen Battino.
 Actor Fitz Houston was the original voice of Mr. Bones though other parts were revoiced over the years.
-Fitz Houston was also the vocalist in the song "In This World."
+Fitz Houston was also the vocalist in the song "In This World".

 A playable demo of Mr. Bones was exhibited at the May 1996 Electronic Entertainment Expo.

 The music was composed by musician Ronnie Montrose.
 This was part of a larger trend of established musicians in the late 1990s who composed music for video games, with other examples being Ian McDonald composing for Wachenröder and Stewart Copeland composing music for Spyro the Dragon.

 Reception

 Mr. Bones polarized reviewers, who sharply disagreed on whether the gameplay was bizarre and extraordinarily original, or mundane "hop n bop" platforming.
-GameSpots Tom Ham gave it a modest score but a relentlessly positive review, applauding the unique stage designs, varying perspectives, titular character, beautiful and eerie visual design, and blues-rock soundtrack.
+GameSpots Tom Ham gave it a modest score but a relentlessly positive review, applauding the unique stage designs, varying perspectives, title character, beautiful and eerie visual design, and blues-rock soundtrack.
 He summarized the game as "a cool, musically interactive, multi-level scroller that's surprisingly fun to play."
-The four reviewers of Electronic Gaming Monthly were also enthralled, with Dan Hsu summarizing, "Mr. Bones is completely unique - you can tell that some true geniuses worked on this project."
+The four reviewers of Electronic Gaming Monthly were also enthralled, with Dan Hsu summarizing, "Mr. Bones is completely unique – you can tell that some true geniuses worked on this project."
 Most of them commented that the different gameplay types in the many levels are consistently ingenious and fun, though Sushi-X said the gameplay is weak, and that it is the humorous and audio-visually stunning full-motion video cutscenes which make the game enjoyable.
 In contrast, GamePro completely panned the game, citing "unfinished graphics", unfairly difficult enemy AI, and "insipid hop-n-bop gameplay."
 They said the music is a positive point, but the spoken word background in "Glass Shards" is annoying.
 Next Generation commented that the concept of the game is refreshingly unusual but that most of the levels use "fairly average" side-scrolling gameplay which does not live up to the originality of the concept.
 They still concluded the game to be moderately appealing due to its humor and especially its massive length.
 Lee Nutter of the British Sega Saturn Magazine said that, due in part to its much delayed PAL conversion, Mr. Bones was outdated by the time of its release in the UK.
 He contended that the different gameplay types just make the game feel like a generic platformer with a lot of out-of-place mini-games.
 However, his main criticism was that the game is too distinctively American.